fl101/awardfares-blog/_posts/2024-04-17-lufthansa-allegris-first-flight.md

 ### 2. Choose your favorite Frequent Flyer Program

-As of today, AwardFares supports several programs that allows you to book Lufthansa flights with points or miles, including **SAS EuroBonus**, **United MileagePlus**, and **Aeroplan**.
+Currently, AwardFares supports several programs allowingyou to book Lufthansa flights with points or miles, including [**SAS EuroBonus**](https://awardfares.com/search?..;z:sas), [**United MileagePlus**](https://awardfares.com/search?..;z:united), and [**Aeroplan**](https://awardfares.com/search?..;z:aeroplan).

-Select **Virgin Atlantic Flying Club** from the dropdown menu to start your award flight search.
+Use the *Loyalty Program* field to choose your favorite one.

 <img src="../assets/img/lufthansa-allegris-first-flight/ffp.webp" alt="Find Lufthansa Allegris flights with points using AwardFares." class="noborder"/>

-### 3. Add the Route
+### 3. Add a Route

 In this case, we search for the [Munich (MUC) to Vancouver (YVR) route](https://awardfares.com/search?MUC.YVR.2024-05-01;a:LH;o:duration;so:a;z:aeroplan,sas,united).
-You can also search for flights to Toronto, as an alternating service.
-As the airline receives more A350s refitted with Allegris, there will be more routes available.
+You can also search for flights to Toronto as an alternating service.
+As the airline receives more A350s refitted with Allegris, more routes will be available.

 <img src="../assets/img/lufthansa-allegris-first-flight/route.webp" alt="Find Lufthansa Allegris flights with points using AwardFares." class="noborder"/>

 ### 4. Select Dates

-The first flight is set to May 1st.
+The first flight is set for May 1st.
 Make sure to set that up using AwardFares' calendar.
-With our Timeline view, it is very straightforward to check available seats across different days.
+With our Timeline view, checking available seats across different days is very straightforward.

 <img src="../assets/img/lufthansa-allegris-first-flight/date.webp" alt="Find Lufthansa Allegris flights with points using AwardFares." class="noborder"/>